cheuklau/sre-interview-prep/random/fb-resource-1.md

 - `sysctl` to make changes at runtime
     * `sysctl -a` to show all set parameters
     * `sysctl -w parameter=value` to set parameter to a new value

+# Security

+## How does SSL work?

+- Secure socket layer (SSL) renamed to TLS.
+- Secure way of communicating through a network.
+- TLS works at session and presentation layer of OSI.
+- Asymmetric encryption takes place at session layer.
+- Symmetric cipher and session keys used at presentation layer.
+- Encrypt data across network using public key encryption first followed by a shared key.
+- Server certificate authentication done through a certificate authority.